September 12, 2014

 Principles of patient navigation for the early diagnosis and referral of patients with cancer.

 Postoperative nursing care for patients with breast cancer.

 Training guidelines for breast prosthesis fitting.
 Provided by American Breast Care.

-A team composed by a Gynecologist Oncologist, a Surgical Oncologist, a pathologist, a nurse, a patient navigator and a breast prosthesis expert will work jointly with physicians, nurses, medical and administrative personnel to advance the treatment of cancer care at Hospital San Juan De Dios, in Cali, Colombia.
+A team composed by a Gynecologist Oncologist, a Surgical Oncologist, a pathologist, a nurse, a patient navigator and a breast prosthesis expert worked jointly with physicians, nurses, medical and administrative personnel to advance the treatment of cancer care at Hospital San Juan De Dios, in Cali, Colombia.

 November 18, 2013

 A new Video-Colposcope to improve the early diagnosis of cervical cancer was donated.
 Cost US$ 25,000

 PFCCAP is honored to announce that our program has been published in the ASCO Post, a premier publication which reaches more than 67,000 oncology professionals!

 PFCCAP is saddened to announce the passing of its co-founder and loyal volunteer, Dr. Ruth Singer.
 Ruth served PFCCAP for eight years, as both a leader and a program participant.
 Ruth will be deeply missed by our entire team, and by all the patients whose lives she touched.

 Read a newly published article about PFCCAP's founder, Dr. Armando Sardi, in Premio Internacional a la Excelencia Colombia Exterior!